Lilihierax/sourcemod-nt-fovchanger/README.md

 ## What this plugin does
 This plugin detects clients running appropriately patched game binaries and allows them to set their field of view by using the `!fov` command in-game.
 If a unpatched client tries to use the !fov command they are communicated a link to download the patch.
 Client preferences are stored for consistency between sessions.

 Clients are required to use a patched client.dll in order to use functionality of this plugin.
-Client binaries are patched to restore the functionality between networked m_iDefaultFOV and rendered field of view.
-Additionally, a "magic byte" patch detection is implemented.
-The plugin checks for the presence of a custom client cvar in order to confirm the presence of the patch.
+Client binaries are patched to restore the connection between a netprop (m_iDefaultFOV) and a field of view engine cvar.
+Additionally, a "magic byte"-style patch detection is implemented by renaming a unused engine cvar.
+The plugin checks for the presence of the modified engine cvar in order to confirm the presence of the patch.

 ## Build requirements
 * SourceMod 1.8 or newer